LeeSlater/file-upload-tool/README.md

 - Optional JSON output into a field for analyses by other scripts
 - Easily changed stylesheets

 ## Setup ##

-Download file-upload-tool and store it somewhere on your server.
+Download file-upload-tool and store it somewhere on your server that is accessible by the website.

 Set the uploads folder (i.e. where the files will be uploaded to) in upload.php and delete.php.
-Also set the file path of file-upload-tool in include.js.
+Also set the URL of file-upload-tool in include.js.

 Include the include.js file via HTML script tag, like so:
 ```